2019 State Legislative Session

 State and local investment in affordable housing construction and land acquisition remains a priority especially as we continue our post-Irma housing recovery.

-The spate of pre-emption bills introduced in recent legislative sessions such as those related to vacation rentals, single use plastic bags, fracking, business regulation, use of county rights of way, represent a significant challenge to home rule.
-We expect these State legislative efforts to continue with respect to preemptions, revenue reductions, cost shifts and unfunded mandates.
+The spate of preemption bills introduced in recent legislative sessions such as those related to vacation rentals, single use plastic bags, fracking, business regulation, use of county rights of way, represent a significant challenge to home rule.
+We expect these State legislative efforts to continue with respect to preemption, revenue reductions, cost shifts and unfunded mandates.

 It is beneficial for the Board to be active participants in the legislative process by testifying on behalf of the County and working with the legislative delegation.
-Staff will continue to keep the Board involved in legislative issues through agenda items, resolutions, memoranda, FAC “Call to Action” emails, and regular updates.
+Staff will continue to keep the Board involved in legislative issues through agenda items, resolutions, memorandum, the Florida Association of Counties' “Call to Action” emails and regular updates.

 2019 STATE LEGISLATIVE PRIORITIES